limcuili/Java_FurtherOOProgramming/README.md

 # Java_FurtherOOProgramming

+Note to self: This repo is saved as the directory "LSE/Term 1/MA407 Algorithms & Computation/Week 8/MyCode_Week8"

 Def<sup>n</sup>: A **greedy algorithm** works in iterations as such
       (i) In each iteration, we choose what is optimal at that point.
       (ii) We pray that choosing a local optimum each time will give us a global optimum at the end.